 - Elective experiences include more specialized clerkships (e.g., hematology, emergency care, dermatology); advanced courses in pathophysiology (e.g., oncology or infectious diseases); laboratory and field research.
 At HMS alone, approximately 200 electives are offered each year.
 Students also have access to courses offered by other faculties at Harvard University and at Massachusetts Institute of Technology.
 Courses drawn from any of these faculties or institutions may be chosen to make up the elective program and to fulfill the course distribution described under Graduation Requirements as long as these courses pose no conflict with clinical clerkships in which the student is enrolled.
 During this year, courses/clerkships may also be taken at other medical schools and medical centers in a chosen specialty, and students may participate in global health electives abroad, scientific research, and other educational experiences.
 (N.B.: Course credit will be awarded for no more than two similar electives in the same discipline.
 Eight weeks of clinical electives must be taken at a Harvard Medical School-affiliated clinical institution.)

-- Capstone course: This course, which will be offered as a pilot course in AY13 and required in future years, will review and reinforce the skills necessary to manage common medical problems and procedures, refocus students on the importance of professionalism and compassion in caring for patients, and help students transition to the demands of internship/residency training.
-Students will be provided with further details as plans for the pilot are confirmed during AY13.
+- Capstone course: This course, entitled Into the Wild Blue Yonder – Preparing for Internship, reviews and reinforces the skills necessary to manage common medical problems and procedures, refocuses students on the importance of professionalism and compassion in caring for patients, and helps students transition to the demands of internship/residency training.
+The course is currently recommended but not required for graduating students.